anaekin/material-confirm-alert/README.md

 }
 ```

 Next, inside your component where you want to use the confirmation alert, import the `useConfirmAlert` hook from the package.
-This hook returns a `confirm` function which will be used for confirmation alert.
+This hook returns a `confirm` function which will be used to call confirmation alert.

 ```jsx
 import { useConfirmAlert } from 'material-confirm-alert';